geudde/attic-chest/pages/05.season-4/11.meeting-56/03.spinster/docs.md

 ---
-title: Answer to the Unfortunate Spinster
+title: 'Answer to the Unfortunate Spinster'
 taxonomy:
     category:
         - docs